johnhelmuth/cluster-map/README.md

 I decided I needed to learn a new front-end framework, picked Vue.js to do so.

+I converted the project to build with Nuxt.js, so I could implement easy server-side APIs (and to get SSR pages.)

 This is another learning project for me.